 and, as available, attributes for author, title, and so on.

 of the system.
-They are grouped in Layer
+They are grouped in Layers,

 a XML hub document.